LegendaryGuard/BFP/README.md

     7- `git`

     3. Open Cygwin, go to the directory where you cloned the repository and compile with `make`

+    * #### _MSVC (.dll)_:

+    Requires MSVC (Microsoft Visual C++) 2005 or newer (Visual Studio Community) to be installed.

+    1. Run `bfpq3.sln`

+    Open the solution in `win32-msvc` directory.
+If you're using a newer version of MSVC and it's appearing a dialog box that tries to migrate the solution and their stuff, continue by clicking Ok.
+After the browser will open about the solution migration details, you can close it and ignore the warnings that comments about the old MSVC stuff from 2005.

+    2. Build the solution

+    In the *Solution Configurations* tab, you can switch `Debug` or `Release` and `Win32` or `x64`.<br/>
+    Right-click to the solution in the *Solution Explorer* and click `Build Solution`, check the log until the build is succeded.
+Go to `Win32` or `x64` folder in `win32-msvc`, look inside `Debug` or `Release` and get the dlls you built.

+    3. Debugging

+    You need the dlls built with `Debug` and running in-game.<br/>
+    In the MSVC tab, `Debug` > `Attach to Process` or press `Ctrl+Alt+P` and use the `Attach to Process` dialog to attach the debugger to the process (in that case select `Quake3.exe` / `ioQuake3.exe` / `Quake3e.exe` or any Quake 3 executable launcher).
+After, while that's running, add some breakpoint in some line of the code where you want to debug and test.

+    Some old MSVC tutorial can be found in **Focus on Mod Programming for Quake III Arena** in `APPENDIX A - Debugging Your Mod in Visual Studio` section.

 - ### Linux: